 To get in the mood for Halloween, a favourite holiday in the UK and America, here’s a list of some useful adjectives to describe creepy scenarios!
 Perfect for building a scary scene and setting some devilish ambience – these are all adjectives with descriptions and examples.
 You have until October 31st to learn and use these wicked words to their best beastly ability.
 Continue reading

 “If you are a non-native speaker intending to write in English, YOU NEED THIS BOOK!” – Amelie Chaloux , Amazon review

 Word Order in English Sentences teaches effective sentence structure in English.
-It covers the structure of sentences, explaining how and why different English word types fit into specific orders.
+It explains how and why English word types fit into specific orders.
 It is available from this site in electronic form, or in print form on Amazon.

 Effective Word Order Rules

-“The greatest thing about this guide is that it doesn’t simply tell you what to do, it also explains why, so that you understand the subtle (or not so subtle) change in meaning of the sentence, which can occur if you swap just a couple of words in your phrase.” – Polina Zemsteva, Amazon review
+“The greatest thing about this guide is that it doesn’t simply tell you what to do, it also explains why, so that you understand the subtle (or not so subtle) change in meaning of the sentence.” – Polina Zemsteva, Amazon review

 Adjectives describe nouns, and are usually placed either before a noun (as part of the noun phrase) or after a noun, pronoun or verb.
 The rules for this placement are quite simple, but when we use more than one adjective the word order is important, to sound more natural and to make the meaning clear.

 Placing an adjective before or after the noun

 Adjectives are placed directly before a noun to add detail to the noun.
 In a noun phrase, with additional words (such as determiners and adverbs), the adjective should be the last word before the noun.
 When they are removed from the sentence, the sentence should still make sense: Continue reading